rajeevsd123/ai-case-study/README.md

-In the end,the utility of tools to build AI products is only as good as your ability to target and understand the context in which you’re applying the AI – and how to best do that is an art form.
+In the end, the utility of tools to build AI products is only as good as your ability to target and understand the context in which you’re applying the AI – and how to best do that is an art form.

 > Dr. Michelle Perugini says that "AI is not all science — it also requires art".